THE VFA PIONEER HISTORIES PROJECT

 Interviewed by Mary Jean Collins, VFA Historian, August 2023

-MJC: Will you please tell us your name and your birthday and date?
+MJC: Tell us your name and your birthday date?

 MJC: Tell us anything you think is relevant about your family and how it might have led to your interest in feminism and other issues.

-MJC: And so when it came time to decide whether you would go to college, was there any fuss about whether you would go or not?
+MJC: When it came time to decide whether you would go to college, was there any fuss about whether you would go or not?

 PW: There was not.
-In my family, going on to college was expected, but ultimately and you’ll find later, they really thought I was going to do different things than I did with my college, but going to college was not a question.
+In my family, unlike most of the girls in my neighborhood, going on to college was expected.
+Both my parents had college educations – my Dad a BA in education from what is now Wayne State University, and my Mom an Associates Degree from Highland Park Junior College.
+Ultimately, as I’ll recount later, they really thought I was going to do different things than I did with my college education.
+But going to college was not a question.

 MJC: Where did you go to college?

-PW: I went to Michigan State University, and I majored in political science.
-And you will find as we thread this all through, that political science just keeps coming back and back.
+PW: I went to Michigan State University in East Lansing, majoring in political science that ultimately, totally, fascinated me.
+And you will find as we thread through my life, that political science keeps coming back and back.

 MJC: So what did you do when you got out of college?
-What did you kind of work did you pursue?
+What kind of work did you pursue?

 MJC: Did you meet your husband at Michigan State?

-PW: Judy Henderson, and she was the dean of the college.
-And as I said, she said, we need more women who have PhDs.
-And here I am.
-And I was able to fortunately leverage that PhD for a whole lot of opportunities throughout my entire career.
+I was able to leverage that PhD for a whole lot of opportunities throughout my entire career.

 MJC: What happened next?
 Got the PhD.
 Now what?

-PW: I got the PhD.
-And at the same time, and this is the next seminal happening in my life, I had a molar pregnancy, that it was a pregnancy that was not fully formed, and I needed a procedure, an abortion.
-And they wouldn’t do it because this was still under the old laws of 1931 in Michigan.
-And they made me wait eight weeks before they finally got a negative pregnancy test, and I could get to the hospital.
-That is the longest eight weeks of my life for both me and my husband, and it turned me into an active feminist for the rest of my life because I didn’t want anyone else to have that happen to them.
-So, I started working with Michigan NOW.
+PW: Yes, I earned the PhD.
+But at the same time — and this is the seminal happening in my life — I experienced a molar pregnancy, that is a pregnancy that was not fully formed.
+I needed an abortion.
+But the doctor could not perform the procedure immediately because Michigan was still governed by the abortion laws of 1931.
+They made me wait eight weeks before the doctor finally got a negative pregnancy test, and I could get to the hospital for a safe procedure.
+That was the longest eight weeks of my life for both me and my husband.
+It turned me into an active feminist for the rest of my life because I didn’t want anyone else to have their health and life threatened as mine was.
+So, I started working with Michigan NOW (National Organization for Women).

 MJC: What year was that, Patricia?
 Do you remember?

 PW: 1969.
-And there was a piece in the paper in the Detroit News or Free Press, I don’t remember which, that said there was this meeting of women for Michigan NOW and come to Christ Episcopal Church on Jefferson Avenue in downtown Detroit.
+And there was a piece in the Detroit News or Free Press, that said there was this meeting of women for Michigan NOW.
+Come to Christ Episcopal Church on Jefferson Avenue in downtown Detroit.
 So I said, I’m going.
-And I did.
-I thought there would be casts of thousands, but what I found were 8 -10 women around a table at Christ Episcopal in downtown Detroit.
+I thought there would be casts of thousands, but what I found were 8 -10 women around a table in the lounge at Christ Episcopal.

-Patricia Burnett, Marge Jackson Levin, Joan Israel, and many others that you probably have recordings of or papers from, because there were just ten of us, and each one has distinguished themselves over a period of time.
-They made me the corresponding secretary and the reason why – and I’ve told this in another interview also – was because I had a Selectric typewriter, which was the most sophisticated of machines at the time, and so I could do the newsletter.
-And I therefore became the corresponding secretary around that table.
-And we moved on to doing really active things in the Detroit area from 1970 until I left for Lansing in 1973, which is another part of the story.
+Patricia Hill Burnett, Marge Jackson Levin, Joan Israel, Harriet Alpern, and others that you probably have recordings of or papers from, because there were just ten of us, and each one distinguished herself over a period of time both in the women’s movement, as community organizers and as professionals.
+They made me the corresponding secretary of Michigan NOW.
+The reason why?
+Because I had an IBM Selectric typewriter, which was the most sophisticated of desktop machines at the time, so I could do the newsletter.

-But during that four-year period when I was active with Michigan NOW, we did such things as the demonstration against Michigan Bell in order to put more women into crafts.
-We did Equality Day occasions at what was then called Cadillac Square and now is known as Heart Plaza in downtown Detroit and just so many other things that helped to move us along.
+But during that period when I was deeply active with Michigan NOW, we did such things as the demonstration against Michigan Bell in order to call for more women in the better paying crafts (and someone from the phone company actually tapped my phone line during that encounter).
+We held Equality Day events (August 26th), at what was then called Cadillac Square and now is known as Hart Plaza in downtown Detroit, to bring attention and create headlines about our issues.
+And we organized so many other actions, often with our kids in tow.

-And somewhere along the way, I met some women from Lansing who said, we hear there’s this job at the speaker’s office in Lansing, and Patricia, you have a PhD and you have other things that you’ve been doing.
-Will you apply?
-To which they expected that I would be rejected and that they could make an issue out of it.
-Instead, I went to work for the speaker of the House in 1973.
-And the occasion, interestingly enough, that I had gone to Lansing for in order to do that interview, was the hearing for the ERA Michigan, and they just instantly passed it, ratified in Michigan, and I was there and had the opportunity and then got the job with the speaker of the House.
+Then, I met several women from the State Capitol who said, “We hear there’s a policy analyst’s position at the Speaker’s office in Lansing.
+Patricia, you have a PhD and you have other things that you’ve been doing that create credibility.
+Will you apply?”
+To which they expected, frankly, that I would be rejected and that they could make an issue out of it.
+Instead, I went to work for the Speaker of the House in 1973.

 MJC: Let’s give the speaker a name.